thomas-storm/PracticalMachineLearning/README.md

 # PracticalMachineLearning
-For write-up of Peer Review Assignment of PML in Coursera
+For write-up of Peer Review Assignment of PML in Coursera.
+Course was paused from August 2024 to April 2025.